Bio (Robin S. Cox)

 Before joining Royal Roads in 2007, Cox taught at the Justice Institute of B.C. and the B.C.
 Institute of Technology, and worked as a counsellor with the Vancouver Police Domestic Violence Unit.
 She has authored a number of national and provincial psychosocial planning documents and presents regularly at national and international conferences highlighting her research on community-based disaster resilience planning and assessment, disaster recovery, and the use of photo-stories and other creative participatory research approaches.

 Cox holds a PhD in Counselling Psychology from the University of British Columbia.
-She is also a registered Clinical Counsellor with the Canadian Counselling and Psychotherapy Association.
-Cox is a founding member, trainer and active responder with the B.C.
-Disaster Psychosocial Network, and a member of the National Emergency Psychosocial Advisory Consortium.
+Cox was a founding member of the B.C.
+Disaster Psychococial Network with whom she continues to volunteer as a responder.
 She is an experienced provider of psychological first aid, critical incident stress management and a range of counselling interventions with traumatic stress and anxiety disorders.